lanl-aea/turbo-turtle/docs/devops.rst

 Importing Turbo-Turtle Modules
 ------------------------------

-Turbo-Turtle's Abaqus Python package has been design for you to make import statements at the package level.
+Turbo-Turtle's Abaqus Python package has been designed for you to make import statements at the package level.
 This removes the risks of clashing with the Abaqus Python namespace when importing Turbo-Turtle modules.
 In your Python script, you can use an import statement like shown below (assuming the ``_abaqus_python`` package directory is on your ``PYTHONPATH``).